 The goal of this class is to help you develop tools that enable you to recognize and respond effectively to ethical dilemmas in organizations.
 Our focus will be on learning general principles that apply to many situations and on gaining an understanding of the most prominent ethical challenges facing contemporary businesses.
-The first few weeks of the course will introduce you to ethical frameworks from philosophy that are useful for analyzing ethical challenges and thinking about ways you may approach them.
+The first part of the course will introduce you to ethical frameworks from philosophy that are useful for analyzing ethical challenges and thinking about ways you may approach them.
 Next, we will consider common ethical issues inside organizations along with social science research on decision making that helps us understand why behaving ethically can be hard even when our intentions are good.
-Finally, as we approach the end of the term, we will use the tools of the earlier part of the course to explore the complex relationship between business and society in a variety of domains and concerning a range of issues that span marketing, development, and the natural environment, among others.
+Finally, we will use the tools of the first two sections to explore the complex relationship between business and society in a variety of domains and concerning a range of issues that span marketing, development, and the natural environment, among others.